JRubalcaba/jrubalcaba.github.io/research/index.md

 <p>

 </p>

+<p> Macroecology and macrophysiology investigate the causes of broad-scale ecological patterns such as the latitudinal diversity gradient (species richness decreases from the tropics to the poles), latitudinal gradients of body size (the Bergmann's rule), or the latitudinal variation in physiological traits of organisms living in warm or cold regions.
+We need to understand these mechanisms
+to develop models capable of predicting the organismal responses to climate change.</p>

 <p>I develop mechanistic models based on physical processes (heat and mass transfer) to understand how organisms interact with their   environment and then scale-up these calculations to generate predictions at broad spatial scales.
 For example, undertanding how body size and shape of cold-blooded animals determine body temperature and evaporative water loss, allows understanding why many lizards are smaller at warm latitudes or why amphibians are bigger in dry regions.</p>